janymuong/vb_basics/README.md

 ## Set-Up

-1. Open the project in Visual Studio:
+1. [Clone this repo] and open the local repo in Visual Studio:
    - Navigate to a project directory.
    - Open the solution file (.sln) for each project.